UnitedPenguin/Total-Traffic-Viewer/README.md

 Simply download the provided .exe file from the GitHub releases page and run it.
 There's no need to install any additional software or packages.
 Usage

+1. Open the traffic_viewer file.
-1. Open the .exe application.
+2. Open the traffic_viewer.exe application.
-2. Enter your GitHub personal access token and username in the respective fields.
+3. Enter your GitHub personal access token and username in the respective fields.
-3. Check the "Dark Mode" checkbox if you prefer dark mode.
+4. Check the "Dark Mode" checkbox if you prefer dark mode.
-4. Click the "Get Traffic Data" button.
+5. Click the "Get Traffic Data" button.
 The app will then display the total views and clones of your repositories.

 # For Users of the python Version